-We use Tapestry to share learning with you and provide a helpful communication tool between home and school.
-We additionally use Class Dojo to send messages and signpost parents to resources.
+We use Class DoJo to share learning with you and provide a helpful communication tool between home and school.

 Enabling Environments

 The environment plays a key role in supporting and extending the children's development.
 This begins by observing the children and assessing their interests, development and learning, before planning challenging but achievable activities and experiences to extend the children's learning.